lindsaygelle/dqbb/README.md

 The battle simulator allows for the creation of characters with detailed configurations, including attributes, abilities, and decision-making logic.
 These characters can be assembled into teams to battle each other, with each battle playing out based on the characters' configurations and the strategies they employ.

 # Character Configuration
 Characters in the simulator are defined using a JSON configuration.
 Each character has various attributes such as agility, damage resistance, hit points, and more.
-Below is an example configuration for a character named WRAITH KNIGHT:
+Below is an example configuration for a WRAITH KNIGHT:

 ```json
 {